carloshsalvador/musicplayer/README.md

 Some choice's consequence up to here is the complexity of file and scripts organization.
 They are going to be much more complex with both [front and backend's framework](https://www.geeksforgeeks.org/music-player-using-django/) than one frontend framework only (*e.g.*, [Peseski](https://dev.to/psamim/micro-frontends-after-one-year-with-single-spa-1eoo)) and it was important step to understand were the project could reach on the end.

 ```
-Example of file and scripts organization with both front and backend's framework:
+Example of file and scripts organization with both frontend framework only:
+(Font:see text)

 ├── apps
 │   ├── root